David Martin Davies

-Davies is also an award-winning journalist and the host of Texas Matters, a weekly radio news magazine show for Texas Public Radio, and The Source, a daily show called that airs Monday through Thursday.
+Davies is also a journalist and the host of Texas Matters, a weekly radio news magazine show for Texas Public Radio, and The Source, a daily show that airs Monday through Thursday.

 Since becoming the news director for Texas Public Radio, Davies began using his full name "David Martin Davies" to avoid confusion with another Dave Davies who appears on National Public Radio.